Wang-Lin-boop/GeminiMol/README.md

 Before conducting molecular property modeling, it is crucial to carefully prepare your data, which includes compound structure pre-processing and dataset splitting.

 Firstly, you need to clarify the chirality and protonation states of molecules in the dataset, which can be done using chemical informatics tools such as RDKit or Schrödinger software package.
+Typically, omitting pre-processing will not result in an error, but it may potentially impair the performance of GeminiMol.

-The processed data should be saved in CSV file format, containing at least one column for **SMILES** and one column for **Labels**.
+The processed data should be saved in CSV file format, containing at least one column for **`SMILES`** and one column for **`Labels`**.
 Subsequently, utilize the following command for skeleton splitting.
 You can modify the script to change the splitting ratio, where by default, 70% of the dataset is used for training and 30% for validation and testing.

 ``` shell
 export dataset_path="data.csv"